The Lower Sunshine Coast Bikepacking Route

 - A small cafe-restaurant at Earls Cove offers cold drinks and nice meals at the northern terminus of this route.

-- If you have time to kill before catching the ferry back to Vancouver from Langdale, choose from some nice restaurants in the quaint sea-side village of Gibsons Landing, a 5km from the ferry terminal.
+- If you have time to kill before catching the ferry back to Vancouver from Langdale, choose from some nice restaurants, breweries, and cideries in the quaint sea-side village of Gibsons Landing, a 5km from the ferry terminal. in the quaint sea-side village of Gibsons Landing, a 5km from the ferry terminal.